Visiting Trondheim: what to do, what to see and our local favourites

 Camping

-If you’re visiting Norway by camper van or caravan, Camping Flakk is the closest to the city, very clean and quiet (pitches for tents, cars and camper vans).
+If you’re visiting Norway by camper van or caravan, the Flakk campsite(maps) is the closest to town, very clean and quiet (pitches for tents, cars and camper vans).

 As always, we don’t have a typical Norwegian restaurant to recommend.
-We took advantage of our city break to grab a burger at Super Hero Burger in downtown Trondheim.
+We took advantage of our city break to grab a burger at Super Hero Burger in downtown Trondheim(go there).

 As on our visits to Stavanger and Bergen, we also stopped off again at the Norwegian organic bakery chain, Godt Brød Thomas Angells gate.
 It’s a great alternative for eating at lower cost and with good produce right in the center of town.